Skip to main content

 Turn on request expiry

-In the Request expiry section, enable the Enable request expiry toggle.
+In the Document request expiry section, enable the Enable document request expiry toggle.

 3